toyoshim/iona/README.md

-# - Under construction be patient -
+# - Unteted -

-The code works only with the JVS, USB Joystick mode is comming.
+The code is untested but teoricaly functional.

+Freel free to contact for questions about code and board.

 # IONA - JVS IO Board by Arduino Pro Micro